neillturner/kitchen-verifier-serverspec/README.md

 sleep | 0 |
 serverspec_command | nil | custom command to run serverspec
-format | 'documentation' | format of serverspec output color | true | Enable color in the output default_path | '/tmp/kitchen' | Set the default path where serverspec looks for patterns patterns | [] | array of patterns for spec test files gemfile | nil | custom gemfile to use to install serverspec
+format | 'documentation' | format of serverspec output color | true | enable color in the output default_path | '/tmp/kitchen' | Set the default path where serverspec looks for patterns patterns | [] | array of patterns for spec test files gemfile | nil | custom gemfile to use to install serverspec